raindrop search

 Supported Web Browsers

-Safari, Chrome, Firefox, Edge, Brave, Vivaldi, Opera, Arc, Sidekick, Chromium, Chrome Canary, Safari Technology Preview, NAVER Whale (and SeaMonkey and SigmaOS, but only for opening bookmarks)
+Safari, Chrome, Firefox, Edge, Brave, Vivaldi, Opera, Arc, Orion, Sidekick, Chromium, Chrome Canary, Safari Technology Preview, NAVER Whale (and SeaMonkey and SigmaOS, but only for opening bookmarks)

 Settings